vrindger/cb-test/README.md

 This project uses Python, Django, DRF and React to create a user authentication site.

+# Getting started

+Use the following commands:
+`python manage.py runserver` - to start the django server at port 8000 `cd frontend`
+`npm install`
+`npm start` - to start the react app at port 3000

 ## APIs are:
 ##### `/signup`
 Sign up with an email and passwords with confirmation